ivopetkov/html5-dom-document-php/README.md

 **An HTML5 parser for PHP**

-HTML5DOMDocument extends the native [DOMDocument](http://php.net/manual/en/class.domdocument.php) library and fixes some bugs, and adds some new functionality.
-Learn more at [https://ivopetkov.com/](https://ivopetkov.com/).
+HTML5DOMDocument extends the native [DOMDocument](http://php.net/manual/en/class.domdocument.php) library.
+It fixes some bugs and adds some new functionality.
+Learn more at [https://ivopetkov.com/b/a-better-html5-parser-for-php/](https://ivopetkov.com/b/a-better-html5-parser-for-php/).

 ## Familiar